qedus/osmpbf/OSMPBF/README.md

 }
 ```

-This changes is expected to be fully compatible with all PBF files.
+- **Comptatibility**: This change is expected to be fully compatible with all PBF files.